markjwbecker/SteadyStateBVAR/README.md

 ```

 Note here ‘fit’ is a ‘stanfit’ object, so we can use the plot function
-in rstan for ‘stanfit’ objects.
-Let us plot the posterior distribution
+in rstan.
+Let us plot the posterior distribution of the (post
-of the (post crisis) steady state of inflation (i.e. the posterior of
+crisis/second regime) steady state of inflation (i.e. the posterior of
 the unconditional mean of post crisis inflation).

 ``` r